Code-Institute-Submissions/GurraT-LittleS/README.md

 - To find information about the neighbourhood there is following options to go to the neighbourhood page
 1. Click on the Neighbourhood field in the SubSection (applicable for all pages)

+### Responsive Design

+In order to use this web-page on small media device follow action has/should been done
+- Adjust fontsize of logo for small/medium media devices
+- Adjust fontsize of Header navbar text for medium media devices
+- Remove Header navbar in favor for a buttom in small media devices
+- Change size and presentation of Main section div in small and medium media devices
+- Adjust fontsize of Sub Section Navbar Title and text-content for small and medium media devices
+- Remove Titles for buttoms in Sub Section for small media devices
+- Adjust fontsize of Footer text-content for small and medium media devices

 ### Time plan

 #### Part 1.
 Visual Design and Basal structure